aanogueira/testing_aws/README.md

 # Testing AWS provider with Terraform

-Basic example of how to use modules in Terraform, interacting with `AWS` cloud provider.
+Basic example of how to use modules in `Terraform`, interacting with `AWS` cloud provider.

 > If you don't have an `AWS` account just click [here](https://aws.amazon.com/account/), click on the top right corner and follow the steps provided.